extendr/extendr/README.md

-# rapi - A safe and user friendly R extension interface.
+# extendr - A safe and user friendly R extension interface using Rust.

 Low-level R library bindings